dlira2/Nutanix-tools-for-AHV/README.md

      Example:
      python NUTANIX_TOOLS_FOR_AHV_v1.7.9_WEB_VERSION_DEF.py 10.26.1.2 admin Pass1010., CENTRAL 10.26.1.147 admin Pass1010.,

+It is possible to execute connections "Safe" and not "Secure". to avoid placing IP and password repeatedly. ( Only for script ( OLD VERSION)

+     -Prism Element secure connection, lines 31 to 35.
+     -Prism Central secure connection, lines 104 to 109.

+     IMPORTANT 1: the variable "directory" must be declared on line 42, there is an example for windows and linux.
+     IMPORTANT 2: there is a variable named TIMEOUT which by default is 15 seconds.
+If there are problems of slowness or     connection can modify this value according to the reality of each connection.Line 45, default 15.
+     IMPORTANT 3: Variable poolingvmapi in line 47 .
+Hoy many VM get from prism central , default 500..
+Max 500.
+If you want  to get less info you can modify this variable.
+But the script take more time tu complete all the process if you select      prism central info.

+If you need help to running or any problem please contact me , dlira96@gmail.com.

+Requirements (script):

+python 3.6 or higher.
+Python Module :

+     csv,
+     getpass,
+     json,
+     requests,
+     urllib3,
+     time,
+     datetime,
+     xlsxwriter,
+     sys,

 Tested on windows 10 and Linux Minut , Centos and rhel.